amyliu1437/capstone-bookreview/README.md

 1. Create client and server projects with basic routing and structure.
 2. Implement book listing and details pages.
-3. Develop user registration and login functionality.
-4. Integrate JWT authentication for secure user sessions.
+3. Integrate JWT authentication for secure user sessions.
-5. Implement user profile pages for managing reading history and favorite books.
-6. Add the ability for users to rate and review books.
+4. Add the ability for users to rate and review books.
-7. Develop a user profile page to display the user's submitted reviews.
+5. Develop a user profile page to display the user's submitted reviews.
-8. Deploy client and server projects for production use.
+6. Deploy client and server projects for production use.
-9. Conduct testing and bug fixes to ensure a seamless user experience.
+7. Conduct testing and bug fixes to ensure a seamless user experience.
+8. Develop user registration and login functionality.
-10. Explore additional features such as social interactions and advanced search options.
+9. Explore additional features such as pagin and search options.

 ## Nice-to-haves

 - Integration with external book APIs for expanded book listings.
-- Social features such as following other users and participating in reading challenges.
+- Allow user to search and upload books they want to review.
+- Add the function that user can edit his profile item.
 - Advanced recommendation algorithms based on user behavior and preferences.
 - Integration with e-book platforms for seamless access to digital reading materials.